23 Credits CERT3279, Academic Catalog 2025-2026

 Complete all of the following courses:

-COMP1120 Foundations of Computing (4 Credits)
+COMP1120 Foundations of Computing (4 credits)

 This course introduces the student to the world of information systems and technology.
 Students will explore the history of computing, career opportunities in information technology, computer concepts as they apply to a business environment, basic web page development, command-line interfaces, file management principles, computer numbering systems, and database principles.
 Students will also receive initial exposure to computer programming and algorithms through the use of problem analysis, pseudo-code and entry-level programming.
 (Prerequisites: None)

-COMP1125 Spreadsheet/Database Integration (4 Credits)
+COMP1125 Spreadsheet/Database Integration (4 credits)

 The focus of this course will be on the core competencies of spreadsheet and database software as the tools for storing and manipulating data.
 Topics covered in the spreadsheet portion of the course include formatting, creating formulas and using functions, and creating charts and pivot tables to analyze and interpret the data.
 Topics covered in the database portion include understanding the concepts, design, and construction of a relational database.
 The student will learn how to design, implement, and maintain a database using entity-relationship models, normalization, and Structured Query Language (SQL).
 Basic Windows navigation skills will be beneficial.
 (Prerequisites: None)

-COMP1130 Programming Fundamentals (4 Credits)
+COMP1130 Programming Fundamentals (4 credits)

-COMP1140 Web for Business (3 Credits)
+COMP1140 Web for Business (3 credits)

 This course approaches developing web pages from a business point of view.
 It covers HTML5 and CSS3 markup languages used to create web pages.
 The course is intended for people wanting to learn how to create and publish web pages.
 No previous experience with HTML or programming is required.
 (Prerequisites: None)

-COMP1200 PC Hardware and Software Essentials (4 Credits)
+COMP1200 PC Hardware and Software Essentials (4 credits)

 PC Hardware and Software, presents an in-depth exposure to computer hardware and operating systems.
 Students learn the functionality of hardware and software components as well as suggested best practices in maintenance, and safety issues.
 Through hands on activities and labs, students learn how to assemble and configure a computer, install operating systems and software, and troubleshoot hardware and software problems.
 In addition, an introduction to networking is included.
 This course helps students prepare for CompTIA's A+ certification.
 (Prerequisites: None)

-COMP1360 Introduction to Data Communications and Networking (4 Credits)
+COMP1360 Introduction to Data Communications and Networking (4 credits)

 This course serves as a general introduction for students seeking to acquire a foundation in current network technologies for local area networks (LANs), wide area networks (WANs), and the Internet.
 The course provides an introduction to the hardware, software, terminology, components, design, and connections of a network.
 Network concepts such as the OSI model, topologies, and major protocols, as well as the basic functions of system administration and operation are also included.
 The course is operating system independent and provides an introduction to several popular network operating systems.
 (Prerequisite: COMP 1200 or instructor approval)